Journey to a Foreign Homeland

 - Finally, hang in there!
 You will have difficult days when you feel like nothing would make you happier than to escape from one home to another.
 Be encouraged that many people have made the same journey that you are now making and that God’s grace was found to be sufficient for each one of them just as it will be for you.

 “His grace is sufficient for me, for His power is made perfect in weakness,” ran through my mind and I inwardly groaned.
 I found myself overwhelmed again over a small thing that was small regardless of what continent I was on.
-“Oh, Lord, how will I even learn to live here again if I am reaching this point of despair over cereal?”
+“Oh, Lord, how will I ever learn to live here again if I am reaching this point of despair over cereal?”
 As my tears began to slow and my spirit became calm again, I realized I was standing right in front of a box of Corn Flakes.
 In exactly the same spot I had been standing for the past two years.
 Just half a world away.